bzdiop/bzdiop.github.io/_pages/about.md

 I am a teaching assistant for the Quantitative Methods course of the [MSc. in Economics for Development](https://www.economics.ox.ac.uk/m.sc.-in-economics-for-development#collapse2101516), and I co-organize conferences on [machine learning and economic inequality](https://maxkasy.github.io/home/ML_inequality_conference/), hosted by Professor [Maximilian Kasy](https://maxkasy.github.io/home/).

-I was previously a research staff at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/), and at [gui2de](https://gui2de.georgetown.edu/#). <!-- I hold a Master's Degree from the Paris School of Economics, and a _Licence_ from Université Paris Nanterre.-->
+I was previously a research staff at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/), and at [gui2de](https://gui2de.georgetown.edu/#).

 ## Work in progress

 "Agricultural Subsidies, Credit Constraints and Migration: Theory and Evidence from Zambia"
-**Scheduled presentations (2021)**: 10th European Meeting of the Urban Economics Association, Africa Meeting of the Econometric Society, Midwest International Economic Development Conference
+**Presentations (2021)**: Africa Meeting of the Econometric Society (scheduled), 10th European Meeting of the Urban Economics Association (scheduled), Midwest International Economic Development Conference (scheduled)
 <details>
 <summary>Abstract</summary>
   <p style="text-align:justify">
   <font size="-0.5">
-I explore how an input subsidy aimed at improving productivity can change migration decisions of credit constrained farmers.
-First farmers make a joint decision between using the subsidized fertilizer as an input in their agricultural technology and reselling it to generate income and migrate.
-Then, if farmers chose to resell their subsidized fertilizers, they act on two margins: either send individual members to outmigrate, or migrate with their household entirely.
-I model this decision using a discrete choice framework; I find that the decision to either use the improved technology or to migrate depends on a household's comparative advantage in either.
-Whether a household migrates or sends outmigrants however depends on how binding their credit constraint is.
-Using data from Zambia, I find that the implications of the model holds and that about 10\% of households respond to the subsidy by sending members to migrate, implying an income effect.
-I find that households migrate less, implying that the opportunity cost of the subsidy dominates on this margin and households would rather not migrate entirely to keep receiving the subsidy.
-This paper adds to our still meager understanding how subsidies intending to increase agricultural productivity can change a broader set of decisions, including migration decisions.
+I explore how agricultural input subsidies change migration decisions of credit-constrained farmers.
+Farming households make a joint-decision between using the subsidy as an input and using resale markets to generate income and migrate.
+They allocate labor units on the basis of their comparative advantage in agricultural technologies and in migration.
+Whether farmers migrate with their household or alone depends on how binding their credit constraint is.
+The implications of the model hold in a panel of Zambian smallholders in 2001-2008 with a large number of households responding to the subsidy by sending members to migrate, or by migrating altogether implying an income effect.
+This paper adds to our understanding of how subsidies intending to increase agricultural productivity can change a broader set of decisions, including migration decisions and speak to different margins of its migration decision.
     </font>
     </p>
   </details>